 call it, its behavior is specific to that object.10

 Variables are references to objects, and are not constrained in the type of object to which they can refer in any way.
-The only scope barriers are functions.11 (Bodies of for loops, brackets, indentation, etc. do not provide new scopes.)
-A variable name may refer to a local variable or a variable in a scope surrounding where the function was defined.
+The only scope barriers are functions.0 A variable name may refer to a local variable or a variable in a scope surrounding where the function was defined.

-If a variable is declared in a function, that name has been declared local for the whole function, even for uses of the name occurring before the declaration of the variable.13 If a variable from an outside scope can be accessed, it can be reassigned.14
+If a variable is declared in a function, that name has been declared local for the whole function, even for uses of the name occurring before the declaration of the variable.12 If a variable from an outside scope can be accessed, it can be reassigned.13

 Thanks for reading